ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 # How to "register" an Ethereum account

 Anyone can create an Ethereum account for free with a specific type of app commonly known as a wallet.
 Wallets hold the keys that let you hold, send and receive crypto.
-You can also connect to projects on Ethereum that will let you trade NFTs, exchange coins, access play-to-earn games, unlock Defi and much more.
+You can also connect to projects on Ethereum that will let you trade NFTs, exchange coins, access games, unlock Defi and much more.

 Unlike traditional account registrations you may be used to, creating an Ethereum account is done privately and without asking permission.
 Accounts are controlled by keys that your wallet software helps you create, and are not issued by a third party, nor stored in a central registry.